 The draft RFQ may be shared with industry representatives for input if desired and the input considered for developing the final RFQ document.

-The final draft RFQ will be presented to the HPTE Director and OMPD Director for approval once the decision has been made to move forward with the project as a P3 project.
-The RFQ is further refined and the process for evaluation and short-list is further outlined in Chapter 4.
+The final draft RFQ will be presented to the HPTE Director and OMPD Director for approval once the decision has been made to move forward with the P3 project.
+The RFQ is further refined and the process for evaluation and shortlist is further outlined in Chapter 4.